School Psychology: A Career That Makes a Difference

 What Degrees Are Offered?

 School psychologists typically complete either a specialist level degree program (at least 60 graduate semester hours and usually three years) or a doctoral degree (at least 90 graduate semester hours and often five to six years).
 Both degrees culminate in a year-long 1,200- to 1,500-hour supervised internship.
 The specialist-level degree is the national standard for entry into the field and allows for comprehensive practice and career advancement in schools.
 A doctoral degree is also appropriate for practicing in schools and is essential to working in academia and pursuing certain research interests.
 Some universities offer both degrees, allowing students in the specialist-level program to transfer to the doctoral program within the first two years of coursework.
+For more information, review an Overview of Differences Among Degrees in School Psychology.

 What Training do School Psychologists Receive?